 - The review of customer feedback.

-- The review of the effectiveness of corrective actions taken to address risks and opportunities.
+- The review of the effectiveness of actions taken to address risks and opportunities.

 - Identifying any further resource needs.

-Why Should Objectives and Targets Also be Periodically Reviewed?
+Why Should Objectives and Targets be Periodically Reviewed?

-New objectives should be established where it is necessary to improve performance to fulfil the policies or other organizational goals.
-Company policies should be amended when changes within or outside business parameters render a policy inadequate or inappropriate.
+New objectives should be established where it is necessary to improve performance to fulfill the policies or other organizational goals.
+Health and safety policies should be amended when changes within or outside business parameters render a policy inadequate or inappropriate.

 - Terms and Definitions.